AtlasMediaGroup/CJFreedom-Panel-Server-Test/README.md

-# CJFreedom-Panel-Server-Test
+# CJFreedom Server Requirements Test
-This script tests whether your server can run the CJFreedom Panel
+Simply upload the script to your server and load it up in your browser.